victorvasujoseph/Invoice-delay-ML-prediction/README.md

 ## Step-by-Step Code Explanation

-#### 1. Import Libraries:

-- **pandas, numpy**: For data manipulation and numerical operations.
-- **train_test_split, StandardScaler**: To split the dataset and scale features for better neural network performance.
-- **RandomForestClassifier, GridSearchCV**: For training and hyperparameter tuning of the Random Forest model.
-- **Sequential, Dense, Dropout**: For building and training the neural network.
-- **matplotlib, seaborn**: For data visualization.

-#### 2. Load and Explore the Dataset:

-- Load the dataset using pd.read_csv() and display the first few rows using df.head().
-- Print an overview of the dataset, including the column data types, any missing values, and basic statistics.
-This helps identify the structure of the data and spot any columns that might need cleaning.

-#### 3. Data Preprocessing:

-- **Handle Missing Values**: Fill missing values in numerical columns like person_emp_length and loan_int_rate with the median, a common technique for handling missing data in ML.
-- **Encoding Categorical Variables**: Convert categorical columns, such as person_home_ownership, loan_intent, loan_grade, and cb_person_default_on_file, into numerical format using one-hot encoding (pd.get_dummies).
-This is necessary as machine learning models work best with numerical data.
-- **Feature Scaling**: Standardize the numerical features using StandardScaler.
-This helps neural networks train more efficiently.

-#### 4. Feature Selection and Target Variable:

-- Define the target variable y (loan_status) and feature matrix X.
-- Perform a train-test split, typically with a 80-20 ratio, for training and evaluation.

-#### 5. Random Forest Model with Hyperparameter Tuning:

-- Set up a RandomForestClassifier to understand the baseline performance and identify feature importance.
-- Use GridSearchCV for hyperparameter tuning, specifying a grid of parameters like n_estimators, max_depth, and min_samples_split.
-- Run the grid search with cross-validation, allowing the model to automatically select the best parameters based on performance.

-#### 6. Evaluate Random Forest Performance:

-- Print the best parameters and the cross-validation score obtained from GridSearchCV.
-- Calculate and print the confusion matrix and classification report, which give insight into precision, recall, and F1-score for each class.

-#### 7. Neural Network Model:

-- **Define Architecture**: Use Keras’ Sequential model with fully connected (Dense) layers.
-The final layer has a single neuron with a sigmoid activation, ideal for binary classification.
-- **Compile the Model**: Specify loss (binary_crossentropy), optimizer (adam), and evaluation metric (accuracy).
-- **Train the Model**: Use model.fit() with a set number of epochs (e.g., 30), batch size, and split the data further into training and validation.

-#### 8. Plot Training Progress:

-Plot the model accuracy and loss for both training and validation sets.
-This allows us to monitor the training process and check for overfitting or underfitting.

-#### 9. Neural Network Evaluation:

-Evaluate the model on the test set to see its accuracy and loss after training.
-Print out the test accuracy for final performance evaluation.
+### 1. Import Libraries
+- **pandas, numpy**: Used for data manipulation and numerical operations.
+- **seaborn, matplotlib.pyplot**: For creating visualizations to explore data distributions and correlations.
+- **train_test_split, GridSearchCV**: From `sklearn.model_selection`, used for splitting the dataset and performing hyperparameter tuning via grid search.
+- **StandardScaler, LabelEncoder, SimpleImputer**: From `sklearn.preprocessing`, used for feature scaling, encoding categorical features, and imputing missing values.
+- **RandomForestClassifier**: A tree-based model to predict loan status.
+- **classification_report, confusion_matrix**: Used to evaluate the classification model.
+- **Sequential, Dense, Dropout**: Layers from `tensorflow.keras` for building the neural network.
+- **EarlyStopping**: A callback to stop training when validation loss doesn’t improve, preventing overfitting.
+- **tensorflow (tf)**: To set up and train the neural network model.

+## 2. Load and Explore the Dataset
+- **Load the Data**: Using `pd.read_csv()`, the dataset is loaded and stored in `df`.
+- **Initial Overview**: Display the first few rows, data types, missing values, and summary statistics using `df.head()`, `df.info()`, and `df.isnull().sum()`.
+This helps in understanding the structure of the dataset and identifying missing values or irregularities.

+## 3. Data Visualization
+- **Distribution Plots**: A loop is used to create distribution plots for each numerical feature to understand their distribution (e.g., normal, skewed).
+- **Target Distribution Plot**: A count plot for the target variable `payment_status` shows the distribution between on-time and delayed payments.
+- **Correlation Heatmap**: For numerical features, a heatmap is generated to visually inspect the correlation between features, helping identify multicollinearity and potential feature interactions.

+## 4. Data Preprocessing
+- **Missing Value Handling**: Columns with more than 30% missing values are dropped.
+For remaining missing values, numerical columns are filled with the mean, and categorical columns with the most frequent values.
+- **Encoding Categorical Variables**:
+  - **Binary Encoding**: Features like `historical_default` are encoded using `LabelEncoder`.
+  - **One-Hot Encoding**: Multi-category features like `home_ownership`, `purchase_intent`, and `credit_grade` are encoded with `pd.get_dummies()`.
+- **Feature Scaling**: Standardize numerical columns with `StandardScaler` to normalize the data, which helps neural network training.

+## 5. Feature Engineering
+- **Column Renaming**: Renaming columns for clarity and ease of understanding.
+- **New Feature**: A new feature, `invoice_to_income_ratio`, is calculated as the ratio of loan amount to annual income, which can be insightful for risk assessment.

+## 6. Train-Test Split
+- **Define Features and Target**: `X` represents the features, and `y` is the target variable (`payment_status`).
+- **Train-Test Split**: The dataset is split into training and testing sets with an 80-20 split using `train_test_split()`.
+This provides separate data for model training and evaluation.

+## 7. Random Forest Model with Hyperparameter Tuning
+- **Parameter Grid**: Define a parameter grid for `RandomForestClassifier` (e.g., `n_estimators`, `max_depth`).
+- **GridSearchCV**: Use `GridSearchCV` to perform 5-fold cross-validation across multiple parameter combinations to find the best hyperparameters based on accuracy.
+- **Evaluate Performance**: Print the best parameters and cross-validation score, followed by a confusion matrix and classification report on the test set.

+## 8. Feature Importance Visualization
+- **Feature Importance Plot**: Using `best_model.feature_importances_`, the importance of each feature in the Random Forest model is displayed in a bar plot, helping in understanding which features contribute most to the predictions.

+## 9. Neural Network Model
+- **Define Neural Network Architecture**: Use `Sequential` with three hidden layers and dropout for regularization to reduce overfitting.
+  - **Input Layer**: First layer with 64 neurons and ReLU activation.
+  - **Hidden Layers**: Additional layers with dropout for regularization.
+  - **Output Layer**: A single neuron with a sigmoid activation, suitable for binary classification.
+- **Compile the Model**: Use the Adam optimizer, binary cross-entropy loss, and track accuracy as the evaluation metric.
+- **Early Stopping**: Set up `EarlyStopping` with patience to halt training if the validation loss doesn’t improve, minimizing overfitting.

+## 10. Train the Neural Network
+- **Training the Model**: Train the neural network on `X_train` and `y_train` for 30 epochs with validation split and batch size of 32.
+- **Monitor Training**: The `history` object stores training and validation accuracy and loss across epochs for visualization.

+## 11. Neural Network Evaluation
+- **Evaluate on Test Set**: Print final test accuracy to assess the model’s generalization.
+- **Training History Plot**: Plot both accuracy and loss for training and validation sets, allowing visual assessment of the model's training progress and potential overfitting or underfitting signs.

 ## Results